baetyl/baetyl-docs-en/docs/overview/Design.md

 The start and stop process of the Master is as follows:

 1. Execute the startup command: `sudo systemctl start baetyl` to start Baetyl in Docker mode and then execute the command `sudo systemctl status baetyl` to check whether baetyl is running.

-**NOTE**：Darwin can excute `sudo baetyl start` to start the Baetyl in Docker container mode.
+In darwin, excute `sudo baetyl start` to run the Baetyl in the foreground of the terminal.

-2. The Master will first load etc/baetyl/baetyl.yml in the working directory, initialize the running mode, API server, log and exit timeout, etc. These configurations can not be changed during application OTA.
+2. The Master will first load etc/baetyl/conf.yml in the working directory, initialize the running mode, API server, log and exit timeout, etc. These configurations can not be changed during application OTA.
 If no error is reported, the baetyl.sock (only on Linux) file is generated in the var/run/ directory.
 3. The Master will then attempt to load the application configuration var/db/baetyl/application.yml and will not start any service if the configuration does not exist, otherwise the list of services and storage volumes in the application configuration will be loaded.
 This file will be updated during application OTA, and the system will update the services according to the new configuration.
 4. Before starting all services, the Master will first call the Engine interface to perform some preparatory work.
 For example, in container mode, it will try to download the image of all services first.
 5. After the preparation is completed, start all services in sequence, and if the service fails to start, the Master will exit.
 In the container mode, the storage volumes are mapped to the inside of the container; in the process mode, a temporary working directory is created for each service, and the storage volumes are soft linked to the working directory.
 If the service is stopped, the temporary working directory will be cleaned up, and the behavior is the same with container mode.